Anne Tardos

 Anne Tardos is a French-born American poet, visual artist, academic, and composer.

 Early life and education

 Tardos was born in Cannes, France.
 As a child, she lived in German-occupied Paris, later moving with her parents to Budapest, where she learned Hungarian.
 Because of the Hungarian Revolution of 1956, Tardos and her family moved to Vienna, where she learned German and attended a French high school.
 After completing high school, she spent two years in Paris.
 In 1966, she moved to the United States.
 Tardos received her education in film and the visual arts, attending Filmacademy Vienna from 1963 to 1965, then the Art Students League of New York from 1966 to 1970, where she was the recipient of Ford Foundation grants.
+In 1971 work "Apple Eaters" was shown in New York in 1972.